robertbetts/nuropb/README.md

 tools and frameworks for the abstraction of integration plumbing, and enabling software engineers to focus on the problems they're hired to solve.

-**Where does the name originate from?** NuroPb is a contraction of the word neural and the scientific symbol for Lead.
+## Where does the name originate from?
+NuroPb is a contraction of the term nervous system and the scientific symbol for Lead.
 Lead associated with plumbing.
 So NuroPb is a system's neural plumbing framework.

+## Pattern and Approach
-**NuroPb is a pattern and approach** that supports event driven and service mesh engineering requirements.
+NuroPb is a pattern and approach that supports event driven and service mesh engineering requirements.
 The early roots evolved in the 2000's, and during the 2010's the pattern was used to drive hedge funds, startups, banks and crypto and blockchain ventures.
 It's core development is in Python, and the pattern has been used alongside Java, JavasScript and GoLang, Unfortunately those efforts are copyrighted.
 Any platform with support